 - Address 19 Hayato, Onuma-gun, Mishima-machi, Fukushima 969-7406

-10. Take a walk through a Kitakata warehouse
+10. Kitakata: Take a walk through the scenic 'Warehouse Town'

 Due to its numerous old warehouses built to store food and other goods, Kitakata is called “Warehouse Town.”
 In a region where sake brewing and soy sauce production have been thriving since ancient times, such warehouses have long proven useful and many are still in active use.